 A USP is also not just the header copy on your homepage.
 It’s a position your small business takes as a whole that can be incorporated into your products, your brand, the experience you provide, and any other touch point your customers have with your business.

 The best way to understand what makes a powerful USP is through examples.
-So here are 10 unique selling proposition examples that get it right, and what you can learn from each successful business.
+So here are ten examples of unique selling propositions that get it right and what you can learn from each.

 Free Reading List: Copywriting Tactics for Entrepreneurs

 Is your website content costing you sales?
 Learn how to improve your website copy with our free, curated list of high-impact articles.

 Get our Copywriting Tactics reading list delivered right to your inbox.

 Almost there: please enter your email below to gain instant access.

 We'll also send you updates on new educational guides and success stories from the Shopify newsletter.
 We hate SPAM and promise to keep your email address safe.

 10 examples of unique selling propositions done right

 1. Saddleback Leather